1vash/recsys-mf-ranking/README.md

 By multiplying `U`, `S`, and `Vt`, we can reconstruct the original user-item matrix with a lower rank approximation.
 This allows us to predict the ratings of movies that the user has not yet seen based on the ratings of movies that the user has already seen.

-For someone who is willing to deeply understand the math under SVD, please refer to this link https://machinelearningmastery.com/singular-value-decomposition-for-machine-learning/

 ### Stage 2: Ranking Model
 let's define why we need Ranking Model if we can make predictions based only on Matrix Factorization.
 The main reason of using Ranking Model is that you can pass additional features apart user-item-ranking interactions that allow to achieve higher accuracy.
 The Ranking task can be represented as Binary Classification or as Learning-to-Rank task (list of n-th ranged items for user).